 There are many emerging mobile design trends that you should incorporate in 2014.
-Here are the Top 3:
+Here are the Top 3.

 Some huge tech design news in 2013 involved a word most people had never thought of: skeuomorphism.
 Skeuomorphism is the practice of using real-world visual references to represent something strictly online—think of the diskette icon that means “save.”
 It’s still around long after 3.5” floppies got tossed into the great e-waste bin in the sky.
 Apple made big news in late 2013 for finally dumping skeuomorphic design in favor of flat design.
 Apple’s message was clear: simple design is back, in a big way.

 From startups to giants like Apple, design-savvy companies are doing more with less.
-The Next Web says that though content is king, simple content is even better.
+The Next Web says that though the content is king, simple content is even better.
 “Simpler content will dominate 2014 and beyond as we design our websites…[this] means short bursts of content, Twitter style.”
 Fortunately, simplicity is easier for your mobile site to represent.

 This is why so many companies, like Google, have been going flat.
-Google made its logo and overall design scheme flat because gradients are difficult to represent, and consequently it’s both more mobile-friendly and more aesthetically appealing.
+Google made its logo and overall design scheme flat because gradients are difficult to represent, and consequently, it’s both more mobile-friendly and more aesthetically appealing.

-Resolution will increasingly be independent of device constraints.
+The resolution will increasingly be independent of device constraints.
 Courtesy Wikimedia Commons Resolutions Chart

-The consensus on design is that desktop is increasingly going to resemble mobile, not the other way around.
+The consensus on design is that the desktop is increasingly going to resemble mobile, not the other way around.
 Until then, there are going to be some growing pains in mobile design.
 One of the latest innovations in smoothing over the differences in user interfaces is resolution independence.

 As technology advances, screens can hold more pixels per square inch (PPIs).
 So far, so good!
-The amount of PPIs rendered on different screens is “pixel density,” and different devices have differing pixel densities.
+The amount of PPIs rendered on different screens is “pixel density,” and different devices have different pixel densities.
 This is where problems begin.
-The same object rendered on different screens is going to differ in size based on the respective pixel densities, and this can create blurriness and troubles with clickability.
+The same object rendered on different screens is going to differ in size based on the respective pixel densities, and this can create blurriness and trouble with clickability.
 In a multi-screen world, users often use several devices at once, so resolution independence is a must.

 The solution is resolution independence for mobile interfaces.
 It intelligently scales design features to avoid the problems traditionally plaguing mobile.
 It sounds complicated, but in a multi-screen world, it’s a next-level solution that your website must use for mobile.

 Not only is this frustration common, but it can be fatal for business.
-An experiment in lead-generation saw that 17% of respondents filled out a form via mobile when it included two fields, and that number plunged to 3% when a third field was added.
+An experiment in lead generation saw that 17% of respondents filled out a form via mobile when it included two fields, and that number plunged to 3% when a third field was added.
 Device agnosticism promises to fix problems like these.

-Good device-agnostic design means that your site maintains its looks and functionality regardless of whether it’s viewed on desktop, mobile, or tablet.
+Good device-agnostic design means that your site maintains its looks and functionality regardless of whether it’s viewed on a desktop, mobile, or tablet.
 Responsive design is about building a mobile-friendly site, but device agnosticism actually takes a step back.
 By bringing design back to the foundation of your site, device agnosticism makes the technology with which it’s accessed less important.

 Nowhere is the adage “content is king” more true than with device agnosticism.
 With your website design (or redesign), abandon rigid ideas about dimensions.
 Device agnosticism focuses on templates, “blueprints and guidelines— not firm, concrete measurements of design,” according to one user experience expert.
-Visitors to your site will see your content similarly spaced regardless of their tech, because device-agnostic design focuses on loose, flexible placement over strict dimensions.
+Visitors to your site will see your content similarly spaced regardless of their tech because device-agnostic design focuses on loose, flexible placement over strict dimensions.